Safety Light Curtain Installation: An In-Depth Practical Guide for Engineers

 Related Safety Devices

-Number of optical axes: 167
+Number of optical axes:20

-Safety Curtain outputs (OSSD):2 PNP
+Safety sensors for machines output (OSSD):2 PNP

 Used for monitoring places such as safety doors and windows.